King Juan Carlos Pays an Official Visit to Lebanon

 On Tuesday the king visited the base “Miguel de Cervantes” in Blat where about a thousand Spanish soldiers of the United Nations Interim Force in Lebanon (UNIFIL) are stationed.
 The visit of the King comes after the Spanish General Alberto Asarta was appointed General Officer Commanding the UNIFIL mission; he is in charge of 12,500 soldiers from 29 countries.
 His Majesty said General Asarta’s appointment is a “recognition within the international community of the prestige acquired by the Spanish troops in Lebanon and in other areas of operations.”

-Tagged Bilateral Relations, Juan Carlos I, Lebanon, Military, Official Visit, President Suleiman.
+Tagged Bilateral Relations, Juan Carlos I of Spain, Lebanon, Military, Official Visit, President Suleiman of Lebanon.